Basal ganglia stroke is a rare type of stroke that can lead to unique long-term effects, like emotional blunting or loss of spontaneous speech.

-One of the primary functions of the basal ganglia is to control voluntary muscle control.
-When this control is compromised, it can lead to difficulty making coordinated body movements.
+One of the primary functions of the basal ganglia is voluntary muscle control.
+When this control is compromised, it can lead to difficulty in making coordinated body movements.

 Therefore, motor impairments are one of the most common long-term effects of basal ganglia stroke.

 Your physical therapist will be able to diagnose your condition, if you have any.